argosopentech/2008pedia/README.md

 ```

 #### Configure MediaWiki
 Go to your domain name or IP address and use the MediaWiki installer.
+The installer will create a LocalSettings.php file that you should put in /var/www/html.

-Use InstantCommons to pull images from Wikipedia Commons
+Use InstantCommons setting in LocalSettings.php to pull images from Wikipedia Commons
 ```
 $wgUseInstantCommons = true;
 ```